-Federal law requires that this information be available to you.
+Depending on the state where your accident occurred, there may be a law requiring that this information be available to you.
 You’ll want to know whether or not their policy covers your damages, such as medical bills and vehicle repairs.
 If a lawsuit ends up being filed, you will be entitled to a complete copy of their insurance policy anyway, so you may as well ask for it up front.
 Again, request a written copy.

 3. “Can I have a copy of the recording you took from the other driver?”

 If you let the insurance adjuster record your version of the accident, then you should request the other driver’s statement as well.
 They should allow you to be on equal footing, and if they don’t, this could be a red flag.

 In general, however, it’s best to not provide a recorded statement.
 Even if you are not at fault, you never know how they could try and use your statement against you down the road.

 4. “Will you pay for my car to be repaired to manufacturer’s specifications?”

 Economy parts, or aftermarket parts, are parts not made by your car’s original equipment manufacturer (OEM).
 These knock off brands can lower your car’s value and even make it unsafe on the road due to poor quality.
 Insurance companies save millions of dollars by working with body shops that agree to use aftermarket parts.
 Make sure your car isn’t repaired that way by requesting high quality parts.
 Again, always get the insurer’s response in writing.

 5. “Will you pay for my medical bills and lost wages?”

 If the blame for the accident clearly lies with the other driver, the insurance company should pay for your medical bills and lost wages.
 If they won’t, this could be an important red flag that they intend to dispute these items later.